Always be able to

 Step 3: Replay Your Recorded Session

 When you're ready to replay a recorded session, it's just as simple.
-Use the following command:
+First, set Retrace to replay mode by running:

 bash

-Replace your_execution_id with the ID of the trace you want to replay.
-Retrace will read the recorded data from the specified trace directory and reproduce the application's execution, providing detailed logs along the way.
+Retrace will read the recorded data from the trace directory and reproduce the application's execution, providing detailed logs along the way.

 Why Record-Replay?